IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 A few important notes before you start:
 *	When working through the lab you may see slightly different responses being returned from your CLI than those printed as part of these instructions.<br/>You do not need to worry about this.
 The reason is that you may use a different namespace than the one we used when generating this document; the differences will be minor and only result in some name-prefixing.
 *	To ease your life you can download a digital copy of this document from here: https://ibm.box.com/v/serverlessconf-austin-17-ws
-* Important remark: In case you have trouble with copying & pasting those code snippets longer than a single or a few lines (marked with snippet xx in the instructions, where xx corresponds to a number and defines the file name under which the snippet was stored) you can find copies of them here – easiest is to download the file all_snippets.zip: https://ibm.box.com/v/serverlessconf-austin-17-code
 * Important remark for Windows users: Windows users are strongly advised to download Git (https://git-for-windows.github.io/) and to work from the Git bash.
 They are also advised to download cURL for Windows (https://curl.haxx.se/download.html)

 In order to use OpenWhisk proceed as follows: